Frequently Asked Questions (FAQS)

 Employers are required to provide a $5000 banker’s guarantee and take up a personal accident and medical insurance for their FDW.
 We have tied up with our partner insurance company to provide appropriate insurance coverage with various options for our customers.

-6. What medical checks are necessary for my FDW?
+6. What medical checks are necessary for my FDW during Covid-19?

 7. Am I responsible for the medical expenses of the FDW?

 Yes, as an Employer, you are required to bear the full cost of the medical care, including hospitalization.
-As your FDW's basic insurance coverage might only include personal accident and hospitalization expenses. you can opt for additional coverage on dental and mental health with an added premium.
+As your FDW's basic insurance coverage might only include personal accident and hospitalization expenses.
+You can opt for additional coverage for dental and mental health with an added premium.

 8. Must I attend the Employers' Orientation Programme?